Lee Hamilton: Life after Congress

 On February 25, 2011, Hamilton wrote a letter to President Barack Obama urging him to commute Jonathan Pollard's sentence to time served.
-Pollard was serving a life sentence for providing Israel with classified information, without the intent to harm the United States, a crime which normally carries a sentence of two to four years.
+Pollard was serving a life sentence for providing Israel with classified information, without the intent to harm the United States, a crime that normally carries a sentence of two to four years.
 In his letter, he stated, "I do believe that he has served a disproportionately severe sentence."
 He also stated, "I have been acquainted for many years with members of his family, especially his parents, and I know how much pain and anguish they have suffered because of their son's incarceration."
 He contended that "commuting his sentence is a matter of basic compassion and justice."
 Pollard was granted parole on July 7, 2015, and released on November 20, 2015.

 On August 11, 2012, Hamilton's wife Nancy died in an auto-related accident; no one else was injured.
-Prior to her death, Mrs. Hamilton was an accomplished artist.
+Prior to her death, she was an artist.
 In 1981 her oil paintings and watercolors were featured in an exhibit at The Commons and in 1984 she had a one-woman show at a Seymour art gallery.
-Mrs. Hamilton also contributed thousands of hours at the INOVA Alexandria Virginia Hospital.
+Nancy also contributed thousands of hours at the INOVA Alexandria Virginia Hospital.

-Hamilton endorsed Barack Obama in the 2008 presidential election.
+He endorsed Barack Obama in the 2008 presidential election.

-Hamilton is a member of the ReFormers Caucus of Issue One.
+Hamilton was a member of the ReFormers Caucus of Issue One.

-Lee H. Hamilton serves as an honorary co-chair for the World Justice Project, an organization that works to strengthen the rule of law worldwide.
+He served as an honorary co-chair for the World Justice Project, an organization that works to strengthen the rule of law worldwide.

+Personal life and death

+Hamilton married Nancy Nelson in 1954.
+The couple had three children and were married until her death in 2012.
+Lee Hamilton died in Bloomington, Indiana, on February 3, 2026, at the age of 94.